alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 As noted above, the regression model has two different parameters: the slope (related to the fraction of votes that are cast for Biden), and the intercept (which is essentially the prediction of the final margin).
-Note that while our linear regression fit these two things simultaneously, there is no reason why we had to let the final margin be a "free" parameter that we adjusted in the fitting: we could have instead just fit a single parameter for the slope (for instance, simply using the fraction of mail ballots cast thus far), and then used that estimate to project the votes remaining in order to extrapolate and obtain our estimate of the final margin.
+Note that while the linear regression fit these two things simultaneously, there is no reason why I had to let the final margin be a "free" parameter that was adjusted in the fitting: I could have instead just fit a single parameter for the slope (for instance, simply using the fraction of mail ballots cast thus far for one of the candidates), and then used that estimate to project the votes remaining in order to extrapolate and obtain an estimate of the final margin.

-With this format in mind, we need to develop a way to account for the uncertainty in both of these steps.
-Our Bayesian model will treat both the probability that a vote goes for Biden as a probability distribution (rather than a single number), and then the final projected margin will also be a probability distribution.
-In practice, rather than determining the analytical form of these probability distributions, we will instead model the outcome by drawing samples from the distribution.
-This is a standard method within Bayesian Inference, and illustrates the power of this technique for quantifying uncertainty.
+I thus need to account for uncertainty in both of these pieces of the model.
+The main source of uncertainty in the vote probability is related to the fact that not all voters are identical -- the regression model assumes that this is the case, and the main challenge in building a more complex model is to relax this constraint while still ensuring that the model is simple enough that I can still reliably fit it with the available data.
+For this, I will propose what is known as a *hierarchical* model, which is a common way of adding more complexity to a model in Bayesian inference.
+However, this is not the only way to do this, and there are certainly other methods based on Bayesian inference that would be able to account for this type of uncertainty.

+There is also some uncertainty to account for in projecting the remaining votes, but it turns out that this is much smaller than the uncertainty in the vote probability.
+The way that I handle this type of uncertainty is a fairly standard problem in Bayesian inference, so I will focus most of my attention here on how to make a model that does not treat all voters identically, as this is the principal source of uncertainty.
+The following sections outline how to build such a model, fit its parameters, and then project the election outcome once it has been fit.

 ### Bayesian Model of the Vote Probability

-Bayesian Inference tends to think of probability distributions as reflecting statements about our beliefs.
-Formally, we need to state our initial beliefs before we see any data, and then we can use that data to update our knowledge.
+Bayesian inference tends to think of probability distributions as reflecting statements about our beliefs.
+Formally, I need to state my initial beliefs before I see any data, and then I can use that data to update my knowledge.
-This previous belief is known as a *prior* in Bayesian inference, and the updated beliefs once we look at our data is known as the *posterior*.
+This previous belief is known as a *prior* in Bayesian inference, and the updated beliefs once I look at the data is known as the *posterior*.

 #### Bayesian Inference

-Bayesian Inference involves taking our previous beliefs about a system, described by a probability distribution of reasonable values we expect a particular parameter to take, and then using the data that we have to update our beliefs about the distribution that we expect that parameter to take by computing the *posterior*.
-This involves applying Bayes'
+Bayesian inference involves taking our previous beliefs about a system, described by a probability distribution of reasonable values we expect a particular parameter to take, and then using the data to update those beliefs about the distribution that we expect that parameter to take by computing the *posterior*.
+A key concept in Bayesian statistics is the idea of a conditional probability, written $p(A|B)$, which means the probability of $A$ given that we already know $B$ (or *conditioned on* $B$).
-rule:
+Inference allows us to update our beliefs (or in other words condition them on something we have observed) by applying Bayes' rule:

 $$ p(\theta|y) = \frac{p(y|\theta)p(\theta)}{p(y)} $$

-Here, $p(\theta)$ is the prior distribution (which we will specify before we look at the data), $p(y|\theta)$ is the *likelihood* (the probability that we would have gotten the data given a particular choice of $\theta$), and $p(y)$ is known as the *evidence* (the probability of getting that particular observation over all possible outcomes of the experiment).
+Here, $p(\theta)$ is the prior distribution (which we will specify before looking at the data), $p(y|\theta)$ is the *likelihood* (the probability that we would have gotten the data conditioned on a particular value of $\theta$), and $p(y)$ is known as the *evidence* (the probability of getting that particular observation over all possible outcomes of the experiment).
+Note that we have two standard probability distributions (the prior and the evidence), and two conditional probabilities here (the likelihood and the posterior) here.
+The one we really care about is the posterior (our belief in the model parameters conditioned on the data), but in practice it is much easier to compute the likelihood; Bayes' rule tells us how these two are connected.
-For many problems, it is straightforward to specify a prior and to compute the likelihood, while computing the evidence can be tricky.

-In practice, for most models we cannot compute the evidence very easily, so instead of computing the posterior directly, we draw samples from it.
+In practice, for most models one cannot compute the evidence very easily, so instead of computing the posterior directly, one draws samples from it.
 A common technique for this is Markov Chain Monte Carlo (MCMC) sampling.
 A number of software libraries have been written in recent years to make carrying out this sampling straightforward using what are known as *probabilistic programming languages*.
-These languages formally treat variables as probability distributions with priors and then draw samples from the posterior to allow us to perform inference.
+These languages formally treat variables as probability distributions with priors and then draw samples from the posterior to allow the user to more easily perform inference.

+Note that because I will ultimately draw samples from the posterior, rather than compute the probability density function itself, most of the plots in this story will not have meaningful vertical axis scales, as the scale will depend on the number of samples that were drawn.
+Thus in most cases I simply omit labels on the vertical axes, as these are implicitly the number of samples in each case.

 #### A Hierarchical Bayesian Model For Voting

-In our linear regression model, we effectively treated the vote probability as a single, unchanging value.
+In the linear regression model, I effectively treated the vote probability as a single, unchanging value.
 This is the same as saying that every voter in our model is identical.
 Given the political polarization in the US, this is probably not a very good assumption.
 Although the data seems to strongly suggest that the mail-in votes are consistently in favor of one candidate, this is not the same as saying all voters are identical.
-In the following, we build a model to relax this assumption, using what is known as a *hierarchical* Bayesian model.
+In the following, I build a model to relax this assumption, using what is known as a hierarchical Bayesian model.

-If the above model of assuming that every voter is identical is one extreme, then the other extreme is to assume that every voter is different and we would need to estimate hundreds of thousands to millions of parameters to fit our model.
+If the above model of assuming that every voter is identical is one extreme, then the other extreme is to assume that every voter is different and I would need to estimate hundreds of thousands to millions of parameters to fit our model.
 This is not exactly practical, so a hierarchical model posits a middle ground that the vote probability is itself drawn from a probability